At Home in the Montessori Children’s House

 1st Edition Published 2012 – Titled "Directing the Montessori Children’s House" – Spiral bound, 115 pages

-2nd Edition Published 2019 – Spiral bound, 117 pages with a new title and updated content
+2nd Edition Published 2019 – Spiral bound, 115 pages with a new title and updated, additional content

 Not all primary guides are sufficiently supported in their early years of teaching.
 What becomes of a directress who begins her career in a less than ideal, or even a poor, Montessori situation?
 While some talented guides manage to work through difficult situations and produce wonderful, normalized classrooms, many others become bewildered, frustrated and disenchanted.
 If a newly-trained teacher has not had the opportunity to observe or work with an experienced directress and a group of normalized students for a sufficient length of time, she may decide that a successful Montessori classroom is simply a myth.
 It was this realization that motivated me to write this book.

 This book is pure gold for new teachers and a wonderful refresher for experienced teachers.
 Written by Mary Flewelling-Pinchen, a long time Montessorian, it covers all aspects of starting a Montessori class, including setting up the environment, orientation, normalization, classroom management, discipline and more.
 This book reminds us that every September is a new beginning, a chance to create beauty and order in the lives of our children.
 The tone is positive and optimistic.

 - Montessori Services

 Your first volume is fantastic!
 Last fall, I became the lead teacher in the classroom.
 I felt your support and gentle guidance behind me every step of the way!